Polymer Electrolyte Membrane Fuel Cells (PEMFC) Market Size and Share

 • By type, low-temperature PEM stacks held 73.5% of 2025 revenue; high-temperature variants are set to expand at a 35.8% CAGR through 2031.

-• By cooling method, liquid architectures captured 70.1% of 2025 share; air-cooled solutions are forecast to grow at a 28.9% CAGR on cost-sensitive portable duties.
+• By cooling method, liquid architectures captured 70.1% of the 2025 share; air-cooled solutions are forecast to grow at a 28.9% CAGR on cost-sensitive portable duties.

-• By power output, the 10 kW–100 kW band commanded 50.9% of polymer electrolyte membrane fuel cell market share in 2025; stacks above 100 kW will rise at 37.2% through 2031.
+• By power output, the 10 kW–100 kW band commanded 50.9% of the polymer electrolyte membrane fuel cell market share in 2025; stacks above 100 kW will rise at 37.2% through 2031.

 • By application, transportation dominated with 61.8% of demand in 2025; stationary power leads growth at 38.9% CAGR as data center resilience gains priority.

-• By geography, Asia–Pacific controlled 47.6% of global share in 2025 and is projected to rise at 33.1% through 2031 on aggressive corridor build-outs and vehicle subsidies.
+• By geography, Asia–Pacific controlled 47.6% of the global share in 2025 and is projected to rise at 33.1% through 2031 on aggressive corridor build-outs and vehicle subsidies.

 Note: Market size and forecast figures in this report are generated using Mordor Intelligence’s proprietary estimation framework, updated with the latest available data and insights as of January 2026.